Dana B. Klinges

 Ms. Klinges has been involved in several complex procurement matters, representing private entities in bid protests and government entities in taxpayer suits and bid protests.

 In the recent past, as alternative dispute resolution has become more prevalent, Ms. Klinges has been involved in a number of complex arbitration matters, including several protracted hearings before the American Arbitration Association.
-She handled arbitrations on topics as diverse as beverage distribution, securitization of subprime mortgages, communications satellites, and executive compensation.
+She has been lead counsel at arbitration hearings ranging from a single day to many weeks.

-Ms. Klinges is listed in The Best Lawyers in America (Commercial Litigation) and in Chambers USA: America's Leading Lawyers for Business (General Commercial Litigation) and Pennsylvania Super Lawyers (Business Litigation).
+Ms. Klinges is listed in The Best Lawyers in America (Commercial Litigation), Chambers USA: America's Leading Lawyers for Business (General Commercial Litigation) and Pennsylvania Super Lawyers (Business Litigation).